 The current situation regrading whether or not Brexit will take place seems to be causing some uncertainty in the property market in the United Kingdom.
 This seems to exerting downward pressure on property values.
-Price growth seems to be slowing, the British economy seems to be entering a period of uncertainty and property transactions themselves seem to be stagnant.
+Price growth seems to be slowing, the British economy seems to be entering a period of uncertainty and property transactions themselves seem to be stagnant, with many people looking to sell their car to finance investments.
 In addition higher interest rates and the possibility of tighter rules and regulations governing both property purchase and ownership in the buy-to-let market and mortgage affordability issues are all putting a damper on the mood of property investors.

 So given this situation is investing in UK property worthwhile?
 The question is certainly worth asking but the answer may not be as simple as many investors might wish. there are a a variety of moving parts that influence property value and the advisability of investment at any point in time – and each of these plays a part in informing the investor as to the current advisability of property investment in the United Kingdom.